-For the 2024-2025 training year, we anticipate appointment of one or more fellows in a relatively new track in the CPTP, which involves a partial affiliation with the APA-accredited clinical psychology Ph.D. program at the University of California, Berkeley, referred to as the doctoral program in Clinical Science.
+For the 2025-2026 training year, we anticipate appointment of one or more fellows in a relatively new track in the CPTP, which involves a partial affiliation with the PCSAS-accredited clinical psychology Ph.D. program at the University of California, Berkeley, referred to as the doctoral program in Clinical Science.
 In this track, select UC Berkeley Clinical Science doctoral students will complete a clinical psychology internship in the CPTP in two half-time years, while concurrently continuing research with their UC Berkeley faculty mentors.
 The new track aims to innovate by expanding our mentorship model of training research oriented clinical psychologists.
 Candidates for the half-time internship track will be considered for the same areas of clinical training described elsewhere in this brochure.
 They will be admitted to either the Clinical Assessment and Interventions Cluster or the Public Service and Marginalized Populations Cluster and will participate in the core CPTP seminars on Monday afternoons (Research Seminar, Clinical Seminar, and Fellows Support Group).
 Clinical internship training goals will be the same for Fellows in the half-time track as for full time predoctoral Fellows, but will be extended over two years.
-Fellows in the half-time track will not be automatically accepted into a postdoctoral fellowship in the CPTP, but are welcome to apply for consideration in various postdoctoral training opportunities described at the end of this brochure.
+Fellows in the half-time track will not be automatically accepted into a postdoctoral fellowship in the CPTP, but are welcome to apply for consideration in various postdoctoral training opportunities descried at the end of this brochure.

 The slots added to the CPTP for the half-time internship track will be protected for UC Berkeley Clinical Science doctoral students.
 Candidates for the half-time internship track will meet the same eligibility criteria as applicants for the full-time internship.
 UC Berkeley faculty will pre-screen candidates, and CPTP faculty will make final decisions about which applicants are accepted into the new track.
 CPTP faculty will apply the same policies and procedures for successful completion to interns in the new half-time track as are applied to the full-time interns.
-Interns in the half-time track will receive stipend support comparable to the full time interns on a pro-rated basis (i.e., monthly stipends of the half-time interns will be half that of the full time interns), and will receive health insurance benefits.
+Interns in the half-time track will receive stipend support comparable to the full time interns), and will receive health insurance benefits.